Rachel Stein, Ph.D.

 Dr. Stein received her M.A. and Ph.D. in sociology from the University of Akron.
 Her research is focused primarily on community building and solidarity in Old Order Amish communities.
 Her current projects explore how visiting practices strengthen the Amish community and contribute to its growth.

 A second area of her research is the scholarship of teaching and learning.
 Specifically, she is interested in team-based learning practices in the classroom.
 Her final area of research is on opportunities that lead to crime and victimization.
-Her work has appeared in Teaching Sociology, Sociological Focus, the International Criminal Justice Review, and Sociology Compass.
+Her work has appeared in The Journal of Religion and Health, The Sociological Quarterly, the Journal for the Scientific Study of Religion, the Sociology of Religion, and Sociological Inquiry.

 Selected Publications